zuozhenggh/learning-library/ospa-library/security/cloudguard/targets.md

 ## STEP 1: Managing targets

-1. Login to Cloud Guard using your SSO Credentials.
+1. Login to Cloud Guard using your Credentials.
 You can use the following URL instead (https://console.us-phoenix-1.oraclecloud.com/cloud-guard/overview) to access the console directly.

 2. Select **Targets** and click on **Create New Target**